The 10 Best Microscopes

 video play icon

 This wiki has been updated 44 times since it was first published in February of 2015.
 Whether you have a budding young scientist in the family or you are a professional researcher or teacher looking for a reliable tool to enhance your work, our comprehensive selection of microscopes is sure to include the perfect model to suit your requirements.
 We've ranked them here by their special features, magnification power, durability, and included accessories.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. AmScope Upright